Farratto/WalkThisWay/README.md

 Current Extension/Module Support: Better Combat Effects, Pets, GrimPress's 5e Automatic Effects, Team Twohy's 5e Effects Coding, Assistant GM, Mad Nomad's Character Sheet Effects Display, 5E Auto Encumbrance, Exhausted, Temporal Fixation, Step Counter, Map Parcels

+### Known Limitations

-Note: Known limitation with Mad Nomad's Character Sheet Tweaks: Changed units will not display on player character sheets (but still works on CT, speed windows, and NPCs)
+Known limitation with Mad Nomad's Character Sheet Tweaks: Changed units will not display on player character sheets (but still works on CT, speed windows, and NPCs).

+Right-click menu: When changing an image window from window size to panel (background) size (increase size button), the right-click buttons stop working.
+To fix, you can increase size again.
+I haven't been able to figure out why this is happening or a work-around.
+For now, it's a known limitation.

 ### Other Rulesets